 Dr. Beanlands is a Career Investigator (HSFC) and is the Tier 1 Chair in Cardiovascular Research (uOttawa).
 His research program is funded by the Canadian Institutes of Health Research and the Heart and Stroke Foundation of Canada.
 He has well over 200 peer-reviewed publications.
 Recent awards include the Queen Elizabeth II Diamond Jubilee medal for contribution to Canada (2012), and the Society of Nuclear Medicine and Molecular Imaging Hermann Blumgart Award for research achievement (2013).

 Dr. Beanlands’ clinical practice includes outpatient and inpatient general cardiology as well as nuclear imaging.
-He is former Division Head of Cardiac Imaging and current Division Head of Cardiology at University of Ottawa Heart Institute.
+He is former Division Head of Cardiac Imaging and former Division Head of Cardiology at University of Ottawa Heart Institute.
 In imaging he has special clinical interest and is considered a world expert in defining blood flow in the hearts of patients with coronary artery disease and other heart conditions as well as the detection of whether heart tissue is viable before considering revascularization with CABG or stenting.
 He is also an expert in defining inflammatory conditions of the heart such as cardiac sarcoidosis.
 He strives for patient centred care and continuous quality improvement.

 Dr. Beanlands’ research applies imaging to understand cardiovascular disease and treatment.
 His research interests include metabolism, cellular function, viability and blood flow of the heart; and more recently, development and investigation of novel probes for evaluation of proteins, transporters and receptors and other parameters to help advance understanding of cardiovascular disease, diagnostic capabilities and optimize management to improve patient care and outcomes.